NooneBug/obsidian_vaults/Entity_typing_sota/paper/2017 Rabinovich - Fine-Grained Entity Typing with High-Multiplicity Assignments.md

 The models is based on "structured prediction", in order to model types as sets, each entity is assigned to a set of types that is a subset of all types

-Entities are encoded through handcrafted features [[Encoders - Handcrated Features  Based Models]]
+Entities are encoded through handcrafted features [[Encoders - Handcrafted Features  Based Models]]

 Types are encoded with two encoders based on: